UsabilityDynamics/node-rabbit-service/readme.md

 When the Node.js module is installed globally using NPM several CLI commands become available.
 If the module was not installed globally you may run `npm link` from within the module.

- - rabbitmq-client-start: Start RabbitMQ Service using default settings extended by command-line arguments.
+ - rabbit-service start: Start RabbitMQ Service using default settings extended by command-line arguments.
- - rabbitmq-client-stop: Stop currently running instance of RabbitMQ Service and RabbitMQ.
+ - rabbit-service stop: Stop currently running instance of RabbitMQ Service and RabbitMQ.
- - rabbitmq-client-status: Get status of service - used to check if running.
+ - rabbit-service status: Get status of service - used to check if running.
- - rabbitmq-client-restart: Restarts currently running instance of RabbitMQ Service and RabbitMQ.
+ - rabbit-service restart: Restarts currently running instance of RabbitMQ Service and RabbitMQ.
- - rabbitmq-client-console: Enable console for interfacing with an instance.
+ - rabbit-service console: Enable console for interfacing with an instance.
- - rabbitmq-client-install: Daemonize RabbitMQ Service.
+ - rabbit-service install: Daemonize RabbitMQ Service.

 ## Schemas
 The schemas are stored in static/schemas and are used for various things, most importantly validation of settings.